 Get wisdom, get understanding: forget it not; neither decline from the words of my mouth.

 What have you done, or will you do, today, to get wisdom and understanding?
 Solomon exhorted his son to get wisdom, remember wisdom, and follow wisdom.
-The blessed God has offered wisdom and understanding to simple men.
+The great God has offered wisdom and understanding to simple men.
 Have you taken advantage of the gracious privilege?
 If you have even a small desire to learn this proverb, you are blessed.

 When Philip asked the eunuch if he understood what he was reading, the eunuch said, “How can I, except some man should guide me?”
 (Acts 8:30-31).
 Philip preached Jesus to him; he was quickly baptized; and he went on his way rejoicing.
-God has given pastors and teachers to guide us in understanding His word (Neh 8:8; Mal 2:7; II Tim 2:2).
+God has given pastors and teachers to guide you in understanding His word (Neh 8:8; Mal 2:7; II Tim 2:2).

-Holding wisdom tight in your memory, you must also hold it tight in your practice.
-You cannot decline away from what you have been taught.
-You must not backslide.
-You must hold fast the profession of the apostolic faith without wavering and not be moved away from the true gospel (II Thess 2:15; Heb 10:23).
-There would be no Roman Catholic Church, if the church at Rome had followed this pattern.
-Our brother Paul taught that the purpose of a local church is to help one another keep the faith (Heb 3:12-13; 10:24-25).
+Holding wisdom tight in your memory, you must also obey it in conduct.
+You cannot decline from what you have been taught.
+Your third duty is to not backslide.
+You must hold tight the apostolic faith without wavering and not be moved away from the true gospel (II Thess 2:15; Heb 10:23).
+You must do what you hear, for hearing by itself does not please God, and hearing without doing is a sin (Jas 1:21-25; 4:17; Luke 8:11-18).